 You are welcome to start vocational training in Germany at any time.
 You do not require a visa for entering Germany or for starting a vocational training programme.
 If you would like to live in Germany, you only have to register as a resident at a local Residents' Registration Office.
 Further information on this subject can be found here.

 Citizens from other countries

-You must be able to cover your cost of living for the entire duration of your stay: In general, this means that you must provide evidence of having at least 832 euros per month (as of 2021) at your disposal.
+- You must be able to cover your cost of living for the entire duration of your stay.
+In general, this means that you must provide evidence of having at least €903.00 per month (as of 2023) at your disposal.
 If you plan on taking part in a school-based training programme, you can provide evidence of being able to cover your living costs by opening a blocked account or submitting a declaration of commitment.
 If you plan on taking part in a company-based training programme, you will receive a training salary, which is also considered as evidence.
-In case of your training salary being lower than the beforementioned amount, you are allowed to compensate the difference by showing that you are in possession of either a blocked account or a declaration of commitment.
+If your training salary is not sufficient, you are allowed to compensate the difference by showing that you are in possession of either a blocked bank account or a declaration of commitment.

-You would like to work in another job while pursuing vocational training?
+Would you like to work in another job while pursuing vocational training?
 You are allowed to work up to ten hours per week in a job that is not related to your vocational training.
 For example, you may work at a restaurant while training as a mechatronics engineer.